ricardosnabel/AWL-SPA/README.md

+The system contains two controllers.
+The motor controller and the CoVi controller.
+In the folder 'Main controller' you will find a set of Python scripts: application.py - This script will run the CoVi application and control the states of the application. calculateMovement.py - This script contains all the calculations used.
+This will convert the incoming data in pixels to the amount of steps each motor needs to take. conn.py - This script manage all connections. gpio.py - This script manage the button inputs. main.py - This script manage the begin and closing of the application and connections.

 How to use the CoVi controller.

 Usage of this controller requires Python 3 or higher.
 To install go to https://www.python.org/downloads/